dotmailer/engagement-cloud-for-shopware/Readme.md

 # 1.0.0
  - First release
-## Upgrade Notice
-If you have already installed this plugin, a message will pop up in the admin area of your WordPress account informing you that a new version is available.
-Simply update from there.

 ## Contribution
 You are welcome to contribute to Engagement Cloud for Shopware!
 You can either: